Malekhy/ws2122-lspm/README.md

 ## B - Run Using Docker Image:
 * 1- Clone the project from https://github.com/Malekhy/ws2122-lspm
-* 2- Move into the directory folder of the project: `(project-path)\ws2122-lspm`
+* 2- Open the command terminal 'cmd'
-* 3- Open the command terminal 'cmd'
+* 3- Move into the directory folder of the project: `(project-path)\lspm`
-* 4- Build the docker image using this command: `docker build --tag python-lspm .`
+* 4- Build the docker image using this command: `docker build --tag lspm .`
-* 5- Run the docker container using this command: `docker run --publish 8000:8000 python-lspm`
+* 5- Run the docker container using this command: `docker-compose up`
 * 6- Open the browser and enter this URL: `http://localhost:8000/`

 ----------------------   Happy Predictive Monitoring   -----------------------